-Advisory approval of this Proposal 3 requires the vote of the holders of a majority of the shares present virtually at the Annual Meeting or represented by proxy and entitled to vote thereon.
+Advisory approval of this Proposal 3 requires the vote of the holders of a majority of the shares present virtually at the Annual Meeting or represented by proxy and entitled to vote on the matter.
+Broker non-votes will have no effect on the results of this proposal.